Doctor insights on:

-Teething: The best medication is Acetaminophen in appropriate doses and only when the teething is causing excess discomfort.
+Teething: the best medication is Acetaminophen in appropriate doses and only when the teething is causing excess discomfort.
 Keep in mind that teething is an ongoing process and not always the only case of discomfort.
 Teething doses not cause fever or a runny nose.
 If your baby seems in too much pain, take him/her to see your pediatrician to be sure that is all that is the problem. ...Read moreSee 2 more doctor answers

-I can't afford teething medicine is there anything I can do for my baby hes in pain and has a fever?
+I can't afford teething medicine is there anything i can do for my baby hes in pain and has a fever?

 Teething Pain: I would recommend a baby aspirin, following the directions on the bottle or box that it comes in.
 You can rub the gums gently, similar to a massage, with your fingertip, or even a moist q-tip.
 Ideally, oragej would be a good solution that is safe for babies that are teething.
 I do not think that this is very expensive, and a single tube should last for your baby's entire teething period. ...Read moreSee 2 more doctor answers

-Can I give homeo teething drop and baby tonic to my 6month old baby?
-Is it safe for his health or should I discontinue these medicine?
+Can i give homeo teething drop and baby tonic to my 6month old baby?
+Is it safe for his health or should i discontinue these medicine?

 My 7 month baby is teething and cry while in sleep and chew objects.Wot medicine we should give him for easy teething and relieve gums?

 Wait; no benzocaine: There are many soothing remedies.
 I have to disagree with my colleagues here.
 Whatever you do, avoid using numbing gels like anbesol or orajel.
 Anything that contains Benzocaine can precipitate a rare but dangerous reaction called methemoglobinemia. http://www.fda.gov/forconsumers/consumerupdates/ucm306062.htm. ...Read moreSee 2 more doctor answers

 A 15 month old girl has a runny/stuffy nose.
 She wakes upcrying because she can't breathe.
 What can I give her to make her sleep better, any medicines/home remedies?
 Could it be because of her teething?

 Help with teething: Generally Ibuprofen is much more effective for teething than tylenol (acetaminophen).
 You can also let your baby chew on a cold teething ring.Some parents have found camilia really aids in teething discomfort.
 It is important you do not give your baby more than four doses of Acetaminophen in any one day.
 Acetaminophen really challenges the liver.
 Massaging the gum tissue with a soft bristle brush can also help. ...Read moreSee 2 more doctor answers

-Is it medically possible to determine an exact year a person loss their teeth.
-And is their a test that can determine if the loss was drug related.
+Is it medically possible to determine an exact year a person loss their teeth. and is their a test that can determine if the loss was drug related.

 Exact year, No.: By looking on a radiographic image (x-ray) to see how the bone at the extraction site has healed a dentist could probably tell you of the extraction was within the last few months, the last 2-3 years, or a longer time ago.
 There is no test that will tell you exact year or if the cause was drug related.
 For these answers we need to ask the patient. ...Read moreSee 3 more doctor answers

 Ibuprofen: This over-the-counter pain medication is recommended for most dental pain needs.
 It is strong and also has a anti-inflammatory property that helps to reduce any swelling, too.
 It can be used as directed or through prescription of your dentist.
 If you need some added analgesic powers, take some tylenol (acetaminophen) with it to boost the intensity.
 They will work synergistically to raise the action of both. ...Read more

 Dental problems: If the teeth are infected (dental abscess), you may want to get an antibiotic from your doc/dentist to prevent complications.
 For pain, there are topical gels like anbesol/orajel or lozenges with Benzocaine or for pain & inflammation, use an NSAID like aleve/motrin/etc (if they won't interfere with other meds you may be taking or cause stomach problems. ...Read moreSee 1 more doctor answer

 None Known: I am not aware of any medication that stops nighttime bruxism or tooth grinding. ...Read more

 Hi...Doctors, I have pyria in my teeth and also some pain in my teeth.Plz give me solution and tell me about medicine?

 See a dentist: If you mean pyorrhea, or the old name for gum disease, you need help.
 You are at the age where the poor habits like not flossing start to catch up.
 Please see your dentist.
 It may be easier to treat than you think.
 There is no medicine that just takes care of it by itself. ...Read moreSee 3 more doctor answers

 Do not understand why my teeth are hurting.
-Not always the same one.
-Even taken sinus medicine in case that might be it.
+Not always the same one.even taken sinus medicine in case that might be it.